Insurance for international students

 Insurance during school hours

-Karolinska Institutet has subscribed to health insurance with property cover for all fee-paying students through Kammarkollegiet.
-The insurance is called Swedish State Insurance for Fee-Paying Students (abbreviated “FAS plus”).
+Karolinska Institutet has subscribed to health insurance with property cover, also called FAS plus, for all fee-paying students through Kammarkollegiet, Legal, Financial and Administrative Services Agency.

 - Emergency health and dental care*

 - Home transport in case of serious illness

 *The dental insurance only covers up to 3000 SEK.

 Please note that FAS plus only cover emergency medical and dental care.
 Be sure to read the FAS plus Terms and Conditions to know precisely how you are covered and if this is sufficient.
 You may want to take out a complementary health insurance.
 This applies especially to students who are traveling with pre-existing medical conditions or ongoing medical treatment.

 If you need to seek emergency medical and dental care you will need to pay for the treatment yourself and later fill out a claim form to be reimbursed by Kammarkollegiet.

 An insurance certificate will be sent out after the first tuition fee installment has reached Karolinska Institutet.